ComposioHQ/open-gumloop/README.md

-# Agent Flow
+# Open Gumloop

-Agent Flow is a modular, extensible agent platform inspired by modern no-code and agent orchestration tools, built with Composio and LanggraphJS.
+Open Gumloop is a modular, extensible agent platform inspired by modern no-code and agent orchestration tools like Gumloop, built with Composio and LanggraphJS.
 It enables developers to rapidly build, customize, and extend AI-powered workflows using a visual node-based interface and robust API.
 The platform is designed for flexibility, developer experience, and seamless integration with third-party tools.

 ## Key Features